Overcoming Social Anxiety in Addiction Recovery

 Remind yourself daily that you are worthy and that you are enough.
 List your qualities and what you feel gratitude for in your journal, even if it is for the smallest of things.
 Positivity, much like negativity is very infectious.
 The more positive thoughts you can create, the better you will feel in yourself.
 You may even start to truly believe in yourself

 Visualise yourself slotting into a social event seamlessly, with confidence and without anxiety.
 Visualisation is a powerful technique that helps to manifest positive thoughts and feelings and it reduces anxiety.

 See yourself making that phone call you've been putting off, or seeing a friend.
 Visualise it all going well.
 Think how you would feel after.
 Visualise yourself feeling calmer and more satisfied.
 Reward yourself with good words and compliments for having faced your fears.

 Try positive visualisation, try it repeatedly, whenever you feel anxious about an up-and-coming social interaction.

 If you start to feel anxious take a few deep breaths.
 Breathing in slowly and deeply through the nose, holding it for a few seconds and then releasing the breath slowly out through the mouth.
 Following this, return back to your positive visualisation.

 7. Try tapping therapy

-Tapping therapy, also known as EFT, can be a fantastic tool in calming an overanxious body and mind.
-Moreover, it can be practiced anywhere.
-You can find out more about the benefits of tapping in overcoming anxiety by reading our article.
+Tapping therapy, also known as EFT, can be a fantastic tool for calming an overanxious body and mind.
+Moreover, it can be practised anywhere.
+You can find out more about the benefits of tapping in overcoming social anxiety by reading our article.